 By taking GNSS positioning measurements at multiple locations over several seconds or ten seconds, an approximate speed can be calculated.

 Positioning technology using carrier phase for centimetre-level accuracy is currently being discussed for indoor applications

 6.x.6 Potential New Requirements needed to support the use case

-The 3GPP system shall support the capability to instantly detect when a stationary UE transitions from a stationary state to movement.

-The 3GPP system shall support the capability to accurately measure walking or wheelchair speeds with high resolution.
+The 3GPP system shall be able to support the following KPIs.